JudahJacinth/BMI/README.md

 # BMI
-Creating a simple BMI application to be developed and deployed using Amazon's CodePipeline, CodeBuild, Elastic Container Registry and Elastic Container Service
+Creating a simple BMI application to be developed and deployed using a CI/CD pipeline.

+# Tech Used
+Git
+GitHub
+Maven
+AWS CodePipeLine
+AWS CodeBuild
+Docker
+AWS Elastic Container Registry
+AWS Elastic Container Service